 Larry Millson to be honoured with Canadian Baseball Hall of Fame’s Jack Graney Award

-St. Marys, Ont. – Longtime Toronto Blue Jays beat writer Larry Millson has been named the winner of the Canadian Baseball Hall of Fame’s 2016 Jack Graney Award.
+St. Marys, Ont. – Legendary Toronto Blue Jays beat writer Larry Millson will be presented with the Canadian Baseball Hall of Fame’s 2016 Jack Graney Award on Saturday, April 1 when the Toronto Blue Jays battle the Pittsburgh Pirates in a preseason game at Montreal’s Olympic Stadium.

 The St. Marys, Ont.-based shrine presents this award annually to a member of the media who has made significant contributions to baseball in Canada through their life’s work.